 How to Study

 When you’ve studied the manual, it is a good idea to use the practice tests to check your progress.

-The passing score in Mississippi is 80 percent, which means you should be able to answer at least 20 questions correctly.
-It is a good idea to aim a little higher on a practice test.
-Take enough tests to make sure you can reach a score of 92 percent with ease.
+The passing score in Mississippi is 80 percent, which means you should be able to answer at least 20 questions of the 25 questions on the practice test correctly.

-In general, you need to take the written DMV test:
+In general, you need to take the exam:

 » When you apply for your first driver’s license or permit: